clungu/clungu.github.io/_posts/2020-01-20-On_Cross_Entropy.md

 tags:
     - fundamental
     - loss
+mathjax: true
 ---

-Cross entropy can be used to define a loss function in machine learning and is usualy used when training a classification problem.
+Cross entropy can be used to define a loss function in machine learning and is usually used when training a classification problem.

 > In information theory, the cross entropy between two probability distributions $p$ and $q$ over the same underlying set of events measures the average number of bits needed to identify an event drawn from the set if a coding scheme used for the set is optimized for an estimated probability distribution $q$, rather than the true distribution $p$. ([source](https://en.wikipedia.org/wiki/Cross_entropy))